michaelburtonray/vae-docs/vae_local.md

 The `vae` command accepts command line options in standard UNIX style.
 Here are the available options:

+{% highlight html %}
 Usage: vae [options]
     -u, --username <username>        Your Vae username
     -p, --port <port number>         Start server on this port -r, --root <path to site root>   Path to the root of the local copy of your Vae site.
     -s, --site <subdomain>           Vae subdomain for this site -h, --help                       Show this help message
+{% endhighlight %}

 ### Deploying the Subversion copy to your webspace